aimms/documentation/webui/quick-start.rst

 .. image:: images/transnet-joint-1_v470.png
     :align: center

-The SupplyData widget can be further configured in its Settings window, for example by swapping indexes in the Pivot section or by typing a title in the Miscellaneous section, as illustrated below.
+The SupplyData widget can be further configured in its Settings window, for example by swapping indexes in the Pivot section or by typing the title Supply in the Miscellaneous section, as illustrated below.
 After these steps, the SupplyData table should look like in the last picture on the right hand side below:

 .. image:: images/transnet-joint-2_v470.png
     :align: center

-In a very similar manner, one can undertake steps as above for adding and configuring a second table widget named "DemandData" with sizes of 3 columns and 2 rows, rendering the data of the parameter *Demand*.
+In a very similar manner, one can undertake steps as above for adding and configuring a second table widget named "DemandData" with sizes of 3 columns and 2 rows (title Demand), rendering the data of the parameter *Demand*.
 The two added table widgets should now look like in the following picture:

 .. image:: images/supply-demand-1_v470.png
     :align: center

-Next one can add a map widget with 4 columns and 3 rows in order to show the locations of the network.
+Next one can add a map widget with 4 columns and 3 rows (title Transport Network) in order to show the locations of the network.
 The map widget can be added by using the same "Add widget" window as discussed before.
 Then in the Settings window of the map widget the Node Sets and the Miscellaneous sections can be filled in as shown below, resulting in a map widget as here on the right:

 .. image:: images/transnet-joint-3_v470.png
     :align: center

-As the snapshots above show, two types of nodes have been added explicitly to the network: one type for the factories f and one other type for the distribution centers c.
+As shown in the snapshots above, two types of nodes have been added explicitly to the network in the map widget: one type for the factories f and one other type for the distribution centers c.
 Please note that for specifying the Latitude, the Longitude and the NodeSize correspoding to each of the indexes f and c, the slicing functionality (as described in the `Slicing section <widget-options.html#id8>`_) can be used.

-Another table widget with 5 columns and 1 row may be added for showing the unit transport costs between a factory and a distribution center.
+Another table widget with 5 columns and 1 row (title Unit Costs) may be added for showing the unit transport costs between a factory and a distribution center.
 The widget tile may be added in the same way as above, while the splitting of indexes of this parameter between the row area and the  column area may be configured in the Pivot section of the Settings window as illustrated below:

 .. image:: images/transnet-joint-4_v470.png
     :align: center